The Bounds of Algorithmic Collusion; $Q$-learning, Gradient Learning, and the Folk Theorem: Imperfect Monitoring

 When monitoring is public, allowing the players to condition their actions on privately observed own actions (in addition to the publicly observed signals), increases the set of equilibria payoffs that can be obtained (see, \cite{kandori2006efficiency}).
 However, the common knowledge of the relevant parts of the history is lost.
 A similar situation arises with private monitoring, where each player observes a private signal.
 The type of equilibrium that is used in these cases is \emph{sequential equilibrium} (\cite{kreps1982sequential}).
 Sequential equilibrium requires tracking an infinite hierarchy of beliefs, when each player updates their belief in a Bayesian manner after each period, given the action played and signal observed.
 This Bayesian updating accumulates over time, contrasting with finite recall, which requires players to `forget' their observations after a certain number of periods.

-Therefore, it is unsurprising that the set of strict bounded recall strategy profiles with basins of attraction is not comparable to the set of Sequential Equilibria.
-Specifically, there exist Sequential Equilibria for which we cannot demonstrate a basin of attraction, and there are strategy profiles with a basin of attraction that do not constitute Sequential Equilibria (for a counterexample, see Appendix \ref{Appendix_examples_sequential-equilibria}).
-The set of strategy profiles that we prove have a basin of attraction is the set of strategy profiles $\pi^*$ such that any unilateral deviation of player~$i$ to a strategy in $\Pi_i^{\ell_i}\setminus S_i(\pi^*)$ induces a strict loss to player $i$.
+Therefore, it is unsurprising that Sequential Equilibria cannot typically be represented by finite machines.
+Hence, RL schemes will commonly not be able to learn such strategy profiles.
+Specifically, there exist Sequential Equilibria for which we cannot demonstrate positive probability of convergence, and there are strategy profiles with positive probability of convergence that do not constitute Sequential Equilibria (for a counterexample, see Appendix \ref{sec: sequentialequi}).
+In this scenario, the set of strategy profiles that we prove can be learnt is the set of strategy profiles $\pi^*$ such that any unilateral deviation of player~$i$ to an alternative strategy within their strategy set induces a strict loss.
 In other words, each player is playing a best response from the set of strategies they are allowed to use.